chainspace/docs/content/10-introduction.md

 # Introduction

-Chainspace is a smart contract system offering speedy consensus and unlimited horizontal scalability.
+Chainspace is a smart contract platform offering speedy consensus and unlimited horizontal scalability.

 At present, our running code has two main components: